 The Dunes Restaurant

 Not only does the Dunes serve up one best brunch in Nags Head Outer Banks, it is also a favorite of the family run restaurants in Outer Banks for locals and tourists alike.
 They believe in serving the best Outer Banks food that is locally grown and soured from around North Carolina!
+Don’t forget to check out some of the best things to do in Nags Head.

 The best part is brunch is served every day!
 Come hungry for one of the nags heads traditions like the Whaler with 2 eggs, bacon, hash browns, and pancakes.
 The Dunes specials include a country ham platter, creamed chipped beef on toast or gourmet homemade grits with your choice of protein and cheese.
 Also on the menu are waffles, hotcakes and French toast.